 Building Subgraphs on Cosmos

-The Graph allows developers to process blockchain events and make the resulting data easily available via an open GraphQL API, known as a subgraph.
-Graph Node is now able to process Cosmos events, which means Cosmos developers can now build subgraphs to easily index on-chain events.
+The Graph allows developers to process blockchain events and make the resulting data easily available via an open GraphQL API, known as a subgraph. is now able to process Cosmos events, which means Cosmos developers can now build subgraphs to easily index on-chain events.

 There are currently three types of handlers supported for the Cosmos subgraphs: